 Over the life of many companies, owners and management expand into different market places and make various investments with varying success.
 After some time these companies have a hodgepodge of different business activities running side by side with underperforming activities throttling the growth of the more profitable ones.

 A structure could be designed to segregate the various business activities from one another to allow profitable activities more room to breathe.
 Also, some activities may come with their own financial or regulatory risk and could be fenced off from the main group if required.
-The segregated profitable activities will now have more curb appeal to investors and lenders.
+The segregated profitable activities will now have more kerb appeal to investors and lenders.

 To facilitate commercial growth